TheRojam/terraform-provider-inwx/README.md

 ## Usage

+You could either install it manually on your workstation or use it from the [terraform registry](https://registry.terraform.io/providers/ofzhur/inwx/latest).

+### manual installation

-This plugin is currently not yet part of the official list of [terraform-providers](https://github.com/terraform-providers), therefore you have to install it manually:
+If you want to install it manually:

 1. [Download](https://github.com/andrexus/terraform-provider-inwx/releases) the
    compiled plugin and make the file executable (`chmod +x terraform-provider-inwx`).